Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Conclusion

+We believe that the graphs constructed in the proof of Theorem \ref{thm:counterk} are close to optimal and hence we make the following conjecture. \begin{conjecture} Fix $k\geq3$.
+Let $G$ be any graph with $n$ vertices and $\delta(G)\geq\left(1-\frac{k-2}{k(k-1)}\right)n$.
+If the edges of $G$ are $k$-coloured, then there exists a monochromatic component of order at least $\frac{n}{k-1}$. \end{conjecture}

-Theorems \ref{thm:counter} and \ref{thm:56} prove that Conjecture \ref{conj:main} is false for $k=3$ and that the correct constant is $\frac56$.
-It is natural to ask what the correct bound is for other values of $k$.
-Unfortunately, although our methods extend in principle to $4$ or more colours, the computational time needed to run all of the required linear programs makes it infeasible to do so.
+Although our methods for proving the upper bound extend in principle to $4$ or more colours, the computational time needed to run all of the required linear programs makes it infeasible to do so.
 For example, when $k=4$, a naive implementation of our approach would entail solving around $2^{240}$ linear programs.
-It would be nice to resolve Conjecture \ref{conj:main} for more values of $k$.
+It would be nice to see whether Conjecture \ref{conj:new} is correct.